Super Bowl XXI: Entertainment

 The pregame show was a salute to California and featured the pop music group The Beach Boys and Canadian jazz fusion band The Shuffle Demons.
 Singer Neil Diamond performed the national anthem.
 The show was directed and choreographed by Lesslee Fitzmorris.
 The coin toss ceremony featured Pro Football Hall of Fame defensive lineman Willie Davis.

 The halftime show was a "Salute to Hollywood's 100th Anniversary" featuring an introduction by George Burns (who was only nine years younger than the Hollywood neighborhood in Los Angeles) and a performance by the Southern California high school drill teams and dancers.

-As had been their tradition all season, upon securing their victory, Giants players celebrated by dumping a Gatorade cooler on head coach Bill Parcells.
-The 1986 Giants were the first team to initiate what has now become a standard post-game celebration, and the Super Bowl telecast enabled a large, national audience to first witness what has become commonplace.
+Upon winning, Giants players celebrated by dumping a Gatorade cooler on head coach Bill Parcells; the 1986 Giants are credited with starting this tradition following a game earlier in the season.

 Super Bowl XXI MVP Phil Simms became the first athlete to appear in an "I'm going to Disney World!" television ad, being recorded shouting the phrase while celebrating the team's victory immediately after the game.